100 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinator or your doctor.

-What data supports the effectiveness of the treatment Aurora Spine ZIP™ MIS Interspinous Fusion System for lower back pain?
+What prior data suggests that the Aurora Spine ZIP™ MIS Interspinous Fusion System is safe for patients with chronic low back pain?

-Is the Aurora Spine ZIP™ MIS Interspinous Fusion System safe for humans?
+What evidence suggests that the Aurora Spine ZIP™ MIS Interspinous Fusion System is effective for chronic low back pain?

 This trial is for adults over 18 with chronic low back pain due to degenerative disc disease and mild to moderate spinal stenosis, who've tried non-surgical treatments for at least 3 months.
 Candidates should find relief in lumbar flexion/sitting and have significant pain while standing or walking.
 Exclusions include previous surgery at the treatment level, severe spondylolisthesis, osteoporosis, participation in other trials that could affect results, and pregnancy.